matthewmturner/rfc.nvim/README.md

 ```

 The above will open a new buffer with the results from your search.
 You can navigate up and down and then press `<Enter>` on a line to open that RFC in your browser.
 In the future this will open the selected RFC in NeoVim.

+## Contributing

+This is a personal project that I am using to explore and learn to build an application with minimal dependencies - as such I will likely not be accepting outside contributions.
+That being said bug reports are always welcome.